CRAIG V. SPENCER

 - Ph.D.
 Committee Member for Ala' Jamil Alnaser, Badria Alsulmi, Charlene Atkins (Curriculum and Instruction), Dilum DeSilva, Muhammad Farooq (Physics), and Vincent Pigno, Kansas State University

 - M.S.
-Advisor for John Abou-Rached and Ian Manly, Kansas State University
+Advisor for John Abou-Rached, Kansas State University

 - M.S.
 Committee Member for James Bailey (Operations Research), Jason Clemens, Tommy Morrison (Operations Research), and Jeffrey Pavelka (Operations Research), Kansas State University